anansith/btc/README.md

 ## Overview

-This Jupyter Notebook contains the final implementation of a Bitcoin price prediction model.
-It includes steps for data loading from Binance and Yahoo Finance APIs, preprocessing, model selection, training, evaluation, and visualization of the results.
+This Jupyter Notebook contains the final implementation of a Bitcoin price trend prediction model.
+Price changes are separated into three signals: **Buy**, **Hold**, and **Sell**.
+The classification is based on the percentage change of the next day's closing price, where changes exceeding 2% are labeled as "Buy," decreases beyond 2% as "Sell," and changes within ±2% as "Hold."
+The notebook utilizes data from Binance and Yahoo Finance APIs, preprocessing steps, model selection, training, evaluation, and visualization of the results.

 ## Contents

 The notebook includes the following sections:

-1.  **Import Libraries:** Imports necessary Python libraries such as pandas, scikit-learn, matplotlib, seaborn, `binance.client`, `yfinance`, `dotenv`, and `ta` (for technical indicators).
+1.  **Import Libraries:** Imports necessary Python libraries such as pandas, scikit-learn, matplotlib, seaborn, `binance.client`, `yfinance`, `dotenv`, and etc.
 2.  **Load Data:**
-    * **Binance API:** Retrieves historical Klines (candlestick data) and funding rates for Bitcoin (BTCUSDT) using the `binance-python` library.
+    * **Binance API:** Retrieves historical Klines (candlestick data) and funding rates for Bitcoin (BTCUSDT).
 It loads API keys from a `.env` file (you need to create this file with your Binance API key and secret).
-The notebook defines functions `get_historical_klines` and `get_historical_funding_rate` to fetch this data, handling pagination and including a delay to respect rate limits.
 See the [Binance API documentation](https://www.binance.com/en/binance-api) for details.
     * **Yahoo Finance API:** Fetches additional historical data for BTC-USD using the `yfinance` library.
-The `get_yfinance_data` function is used for this purpose.
 3.  **Data Preprocessing:** Steps to clean and prepare the combined data for modeling.
 This involves:
     * Handling missing values (using forward fill).
     * Feature engineering:
         * Extracting features from the timestamp.
-        * Calculating various technical indicators using the `ta` library (e.g., Simple Moving Average, Exponential Moving Average, RSI, MACD, Bollinger Bands, Ichimoku Cloud components, Average True Range, Volume indicators).
+        * Calculating various technical indicators (e.g., RSI, MACD, ATR).
     * Scaling numerical features using `MinMaxScaler`.
-    * Splitting the data into training and testing sets based on a specified split ratio.
+    * Splitting   the data into training and testing sets. **The data is split into an 80% training set and a 20% testing set.**
-4.  **Model Selection:** The notebook implements and evaluates several machine learning models for time series forecasting:
+4.  **Model Selection:** The notebook implements and evaluates several machine learning models for classification problem:
-    * **Linear Regression**
-    * **Ridge Regression**
-    * **Lasso Regression**
-    * **Support Vector Regression (SVR)**
+    * **Decision Tree Classifier**
-    * **Random Forest Regressor**
+    * **Random Forest Classifier**
-    * **Gradient Boosting Regressor**
+    * **XGBoost Clssifier**
-    * **Long Short-Term Memory (LSTM) Neural Network** (using TensorFlow/Keras) The performance of each model is compared based on evaluation metrics.
+    * **Long Short-Term Memory (LSTM) Neural Network** The performance of each model is compared based on evaluation metrics.
 5.  **Model Training:** Code to train each of the selected models using the training data.
 The LSTM model involves specific data reshaping for sequential input.
-6.  **Model Evaluation:** Evaluation of the trained models on the testing data using metrics such as Mean Squared Error (MSE), Root Mean Squared Error (RMSE), Mean Absolute Error (MAE), and R-squared.
-The notebook calculates and prints these metrics for each model.
+6.  **Model Evaluation:** Evaluation of the trained models on the testing data using *classification* metrics.
+The notebook calculates and prints metrics such as accuracy, precision, recall, F1-score, and also includes a confusion matrix to analyze the classification performance.
 7.  **Results and Visualization:**
-    * Visualizations comparing the actual Bitcoin prices with the predicted prices for the best-performing model (likely LSTM).
-    * Plots of individual technical indicators.
-    * Display of the evaluation metrics for all tested models in a pandas DataFrame.
+    * Display   of the *classification* evaluation metrics for all tested models
+    * Confusion   matrix to visualize the classification accuracy.
-8.  **Conclusion:** A summary of the model performance and potential future directions.
+8.  **Conclusion:** A summary of the model performance.

 ## How to Use